UNEP-Economy-Division/GLAD-DevDays/README.md

 # GLAD-DevDays2021
 This space was created to collectively plan and share about the GLAD DevDays happening in February 2021.
-Please join to start sharing ideas for co-organising a relevant and interesting online event.
+We had a super interesting and inspiring online event with 37 people from all over the world.
+See the slides below, they also include a summary of the ideas discussed.

+## Slides

+See the slides from both days [here](./GLADDeveloperDays_Slides.pdf).

 ## Dates